stueken/FSND-P2_Swiss-System-Tournament/README.md

 There are three files and an `/extra_credit` folder with additional three files with the same names.
 In both cases, the three files have the following functions:
 - `tournament.sql`: Here the database with its tables, primary and foreign keys as well as its views is defined.
-This file needs to be imported once to the database (command `\i tournament.sql`) to set up the whole underlying database model.
+This file needs to be imported once to the database (`$ \i tournament.sql`) to set up the whole underlying database model.
 - `tournament.py`: This file contains all methods with its queries which can be applied on the database.
 - `tournament_test.py`: This file constains methods to test the methods in tournament.py and its results.